-The quality and performance of students, in relation to the Programme Outcomes is of utmost importance in the evaluation of an engineering technician education programme.
+The quality and performance of students, in relation to the Programme Outcomes is of utmost importance in the evaluation of an engineering technology programme.

-Students intending to pursue engineering technology programmes shall have a good understanding of mathematics and physical sciences.
+Students intending to pursue engineering technology programmes shall have a good understanding of mathematics and natural sciences.
 The normal entry qualification may include: